akeneo/pim-community-dev/Bundle/FormBundle/Resources/doc/reference/autocomplete_form_type.md

 This services can be parent of abstract service "oro_form.autocomplete.search_handler" but if you need your own implementation of search handler you should implement Oro\Bundle\FormBundle\Autocomplete\SearchHandlerInterface.

+#### Security

+Each tag "oro_form.autocomplete.search_handler" can contain attribute "acl_resource" that references to an ACL resource that should be granted to user that performs autocomplete request.
+This feature works only if you use default implementation of autocomplete search action: Oro\Bundle\FormBundle\Controller\AutocompleteController::searchAction.

+If you use custom "configs.route_name" option it's on your own to check user permissions.

 #### Iteraction of Server and Javascript